Class 9th Math Quiz

 Category: Logarithms

-7. The base of common logarithm is
+7. Fractional part of logarithm is ________.

 8 / 15